jplayer/react-jPlaylist/README.md

 **props**
 1. `children` (element) : Required: Must be the [JPlayer](https://github.com/jplayer/react-jPlayer#jplayer) component.
 2. `id` (string) : Required: Must be the same as the one you supplied to the [jPlayer options](https://github.com/jplayer/react-jPlayer#id-string--required).
 3. `keyBindings` (object): Specifies the keyBindings to be applied when that key is pressed.
-Deep merges these props with the jPlayer components default keyBindings.
+Deep merges these props with the jPlaylist's default keyBindings.
-See [react-jPlayer's keyBindings]() for more information.
+See [react-jPlayer's keyBindings](https://github.com/jplayer/react-jPlayer#jplayer) for more information.

 Default:
 ```
 keyBindings: {